Maximal parahoric arithmetic transfers, resolutions and modularity: Modification over and

+By \cite[Thm.
+C]{EKOR}, the EKOR stratification on special fiber of abelian type Shimura varieties at parahoric level is good, if the level is Iwahori at $p$ or the axiom $(4c)$ of Rapoport--He \cite{HR17-Axiom} holds.
+The following proposition is an adaption of \cite[Thm.
+3.7.1]{IrredKR} to our cases.

-Return to our parahoric level for $L_v$.
-Using the definition of $\CM^\circ$ (resp. $\CM^\bullet$) as vanishing locus of $\Lie \lambda$ (resp. $\Lie \lambda^\vee$) and the computation of local models, they correspond to different orbits of the parahoric group scheme on the local model.
-So at our level we may identify Balloon--Ground strata with (closures) of Kottwitz--Rapoport strata on $\CM_{k_\nu}$.
+\begin{proposition} In any geometric connected component of $\CM_{k_\nu}$, the Balloon and Ground stratum are geometrically irreducible. \end{proposition} \begin{proof} Using the definition of $\CM^\circ$ (resp. $\CM^\bullet$) as vanishing locus of $\Lie \lambda$ (resp. $\Lie \lambda^\vee$) and the computation of local models, they correspond to different orbits of the parahoric group scheme on the local model.
+Therefore, our Balloon (resp.
+Ground) stratum is the closure of a maximal dimensional Kottwitz--Rapoport stratum hence the closure of a non-basic EKOR stratum \cite{EKOR}.
+We are reduced to prove the claim that closure of non-basic EKOR strata in $\CM_{k_\nu}$ are irreducible in each geometric connected component.

-We have the axiom $(4c)$ of Rapoport--He \cite{HR17-Axiom} by basic uniformization theorem for RSZ Shimura varieties at our level, see Section \ref{section: basic uni local-global}, \cite[Appendix]{IrredKR} and \cite[Appendix]{EKOR}.
-The axiom $(4c)$ implies that for every EKOR stratum at our parahoric level, there is a Kottwitz--Rapoport stratum at Iwahori level surjecting onto it, hence we know the irreducibility of non-basic EKOR strata at our level.
-And our Balloon (resp.
-Ground) stratum is the closure of a maximal dimensional Kottwitz--Rapoport stratum hence the closure of a non-basic EKOR stratum, thus it's irreducible. \end{proof}
+We consider the canonical integral model of unitary Shimura varieties $\CM^{Iw}_{O_{E_\nu}} \to \CM_{O_{E_\nu}}$ by replacing the maximal parahoric level with the Iwahori level at $v$ with PEL type modulis.
+Note we have the axiom $(4c)$ of Rapoport--He \cite{HR17-Axiom} for our Shimura variety $\CM^{Iw}_{O_{E_\nu}} \to \CM_{O_{E_\nu}}$ by basic uniformization (Proposition \ref{prop: basic uniformization RSZ}) and \cite[Proposition A.4.5]{EKOR} for PEL type Shimura varieties.
+The axiom 4 (c) implies that for every EKOR stratum at our parahoric level, there is a EKOR stratum (i.e. Kottwitz--Rapoport stratum) at Iwahori level surjecting onto it.
+We are reduced to prove the claim that closure of each EKOR stratum is irreducible on any connected component of $\CM_{k_\nu}^{Iw}$.